Cavalier & Roundhead Route

 • community engagement workshops in 2021 (including two Barley Hill Students and representatives from Lea Park Residents Association).

-• workshops delivered in June 2022 with Year 3 pupils at Barley Hill School.
-Nicola Henshaw (the lead artist for this project) delivered some cyanatope lessons, and a fun game of ‘Civil War Consequences’ that resulted in the images now displayed on the railings of Barley Hill School, when you approach it through the alleyway from the Cattle Market Car Park, North Street, through to the Lea Park estate..
-Please do go and see the art work in real life as well.
-If you live in Lea Park – try to find your street name and learn who/what it was named after.
+• a day of workshops delivered in June 2022 with Year 3 pupils at Barley Hill School at which Nicola delivered some cyanatope lessons and a fun game of ‘Civil War Consequences’ that resulted in the images now displayed on the railings of Barley Hill School, when you approach it through the alleyway from the Cattle Market Car Park, North Street, through to the Lea Park estate.
+Please do go and see the art work, and if you live in Lea Park – try to find your street name and learn who/what it was named after.

 Other elements of the trail

-As well as the railings artwork and signage there will also be a bench and 3 -4 pieces of art positioned in and around Lea Park.
-This is currently being finalised.
+As well as the railings artwork and signage there is also a bench installed in 2024, and 4 pieces of art positioned in and around Lea Park that were installed in early 2025.

 Piece of Art – Way Markers

-Shown above, these pieces of art will be positioned in key areas around Lea Park.
-The style of these were influenced by those already established through the first story trail that has already been implemented.
-They will be made from a variety of substances including Corten, galvanised steel, vitreous enamel panels and cast aluminium.
-Each way marker will include QR codes that link to a webpage where you can find out more about Thame’s heritage and history depicted in the way markers themselves.
+The original designs are shown here, with the final pieces of public art positioned in key areas around Lea Park.
+The style of these were influenced by those already established through the first story trail – The Peculiar Pot.
+They have been made from a variety of substances including Corten, galvanised steel, vitreous enamel panels and cast aluminium.
+Each way marker includes a QR codes that links to a webpage where you can find out more about Thame’s heritage and history depicted in the way markers themselves.

 A bench situated on North Street

-The cattle market car park on North Street has a crucial link to the Lea Park Estate – specifically to ‘The Moat’, the green area found on Denbigh Road.
-This area is actually a historical monument.
-Soon you will be able to find out more by scanning the QR code you can find at one end of the bench, as well as on the way marker that will be positioned at The Moat some time next year.
+The cattle market car park on North Street has a crucial link to the Lea Park Estate – specifically to ‘The Moats’, the green area found on Denbigh Road.
+This area is actually an historical monument.
+Scan the QR code you can find at one end of the bench, as well as on the way marker positioned at The Moats to find out more.